 Tender Pork Chops with Creamy Mashed English Peas perfect served alongside some roasted baby potatoes and garlic green beans.

 I was recently inspired by a recipe created by Gino D’Acampo which he cooked on the ITV programme – This Morning while completely naked.
-The recipe he made looked delicious, however also very high in syns and not particularly low in calories if healthy eating.
+The recipe he made looked delicious, however not particularly low in calories if healthy eating.

 I do recommend using fresh English peas if you can get them, as the flavour is just so much better.
 Frozen peas will work too, but they just don't have the same creaminess as fresh.
 Sadly they are not available all year round though, so if you are wanting to make this out of season, then frozen peas will just have to do.